minou65/NMEA2000-Relaybox/readme.md

 ### NMEA configuration

 #### Instance
 This should be unique at least on one device.
-May be best to have it unique over all devices sending this PGN.
-A total of 5 instances are occupied by the device.
-Starting with the number set here. __*__
+May be best to have it unique over all devices sending this PGN. __*__

 #### SID
 Sequence identifier.
 In most cases you can use just 255 for SID.
 The sequence identifier field is used to tie different PGNs data together to same sampling or calculation time.

-## Switch Bank Address
+#### Switch Bank Address
-The device address is a unique identifier assigned to each device on the NMEA2000 network.
+The deviswitch bank address is a unique identifier assigned to each device on the NMEA2000 network.
 This address ensures that each device can communicate without conflicts.
-The device address can be configured in the settings of the relay box.
+You can address up to 254 devices

 ![Device1](img/Device1.png)
 ![Device2](img/Device2.png)
 ![Device3](img/Device3.png)

-## Relay Address
+#### Relay Address
 The relay address specifies which relay is being controlled by the device.
 Each relay has a unique address that allows the system to identify and control it individually.
-This setting is crucial for ensuring that the correct relay is activated or deactivated as needed.
+Each switch bank can control a maximum of 28 relays.
+Normaly the relay address is always 1.
+In some cases it can make sense that you stretch the switch bank address over more than one relay box.
+In this case you have to set the correct relay address

 ![Device1](img/Device1.png)
 ![Device2](img/Device2.png)